DoubleClick Search overview

-How DS works
+How DoubleClick Search works

-DS models an agency structure
+DoubleClick Search models an agency structure

-In DS, you can manage multiple advertisers under a single agency network.
+Just as many advertising agencies maintain separate teams to manage search marketing for multiple advertisers, in DoubleClick Search, you can manage multiple advertisers under a single agency network.

 Each of these advertisers contains its own group of engine accounts and campaigns, as well as its own set of users who can view reports and edit settings.

 You can run reports for individual engine accounts, individual advertisers, or even an entire agency network (depending on the permissions that have been granted to your DS user account).